3. Before You Begin

 • THOR Thunderstorm setups

-• Single system live forensics on systems that don't have highest priority on stability
+• Single system live forensics on systems that don't have the highest priority on stability

 You can find the information on how to get the TechPreview version in the THOR Util manual.